AntAptive/Console-App-Logger/README.md

 ### [Check out my other projects!](https://antaptive.com/projects/)

+# How to install
+1. Check our [Releases page](https://github.com/AntAptive/Console-App-Logger/releases) to download the latest release.
+2. Extract the .zip file anywhere.
+3. Run the file `Console App Logger.exe`.

 # How to use
-- Open the program and press "Open File..." to choose an applicable .exe file.
+- Press "Open File..." to choose an applicable .exe file.
 - Press "Start Process" to begin the selected process.
 - Press "Save log to file" to save the log without having to stop the process.
 - Press "Stop Process" to stop the process.
-- Use the command line to send commands to the running process
+- Use the command line to send commands to the running process.

 # Settings
 - Dump log to file: If checked, the program will save the log to a file upon exit.